 The easy case: FFI not involved.
 In the easiest scenario, a test case uses FFI but the bug does not directly involve it.
 To handle such cases, it suffices to run external code without tracking pointer use therein.
 An example is the bug found in generator, which needs to allocate stack space for its managed threads.
 On UNIX-like systems, the crate invokes the getrlimit system call to decide the stack size limit (RLIMIT_STACK).
-Miri does not support this system call and thus fails to run these test cases.
-The part of the crate that violates AXM (Listing 5) is entirely in Rust and unrelated to the system
+Miri does not support this system call and

 '''

 1 let mut started = CompressStarted {

+compress: self,

 2

-compress: self,

 dest_mgr: Box::new(DestinationMgr::new(writer,

-↔ write_buffer_capacity)),
+→ write_buffer_capacity)),

 };

 4

 unsafe {

 5

 let dest_ptr = addr_of_mut!(started.dest_mgr.as_mut().iface);

 6

 started.compress.cinfo.dest = dest_ptr;

 ffi::jpeg_start_compress(&mut started.compress.cinfo,

+8

-\hookrightarrow boolean::from(true));
+→ boolean::from(true));

 9

 }

 10

 11 unsafe {

 ffi::jpeg_finish_compress(&mut started.compress.cinfo);

 12

 }

 13

 '''